 In Spain, each year there are 14 bank holidays (dias festivos), made up of 10 National holidays (of which two can be substituted by the region), 2 regional holidays and 2 local municipal holidays.

-2022 will be a good year for long weekends and “puentes” – when a public holiday falls on a Tuesday or Thursday many people take the Monday or Friday off as well – known as a ‘puente’ (bridge).
+As always in 2023 locals and residents alike will take advantage of long weekends known as “puentes”.
+This is when a public holiday falls on a Tuesday or Thursday.
+Many people like to take the Monday or Friday off as well for this reason its known as a ‘puente’ (bridge).

 Here’s the list of the official Bank Holiday dates for your diary for 2022:

 Thursday 6th January – Reyes/Three Kings

 Tuesday 28th February – Dia de Andalucia (and beginning of Semana Blanca, half term)

 Thursday 6th April – Easter Thursday (schools off 3rd-7th April)

 Wednesday 22nd June – school summer holidays start

 Saturday 19th August – Malaga’s holiday and end of Feria